Homestead Must Haves

 Home Maintenance Equipment

-Another core belief of homesteaders is self reliance and that means taking care of home care yourself without having to rely on expensive outside help.
+Another part of homesteading is practicing self-reliance, which means taking care of your home and yourself without having to rely on expensive outside help.

 • Basic Toolkit: A hammer, screwdrivers, pliers, and a good set of wrenches can handle most small repairs.

-• Ladder: High shelves, roofs, and trees need to be accessed safely.
+• Step Ladder: High shelves, roofs, and trees need to be accessed safely.

 • Light Sources: Both flashlights and headlamps are indispensable when the sun goes down, especially in emergencies.